Spin Glass Transitions Obstruct Decoded Quantum Interferometry: Proof of Theorem

-In this section we prove that stable quantum algorithms fail to optimize \textsc{MAX-$k$-XOR-SAT} at any approximation ratio exhibiting an $R$-OGP.
-We also show that stable quantum algorithms with sufficiently good stability parameters are obstructed by the weaker chaos property; we will later see the chaos property suffices for obstructing DQI. \begin{theorem}[Stable Quantum Algorithms Fail for Transposed Gallager \textsc{MAX-$k$-XOR-SAT}] Fix any $\left(R,\mu,\nu_1,\nu_2\right)$ such that \textsc{MAX-$k$-XOR-SAT} satisfies the multi-OGP with these parameters (Definition~\ref{def:multi_ogp}).
-Fix any $Q\in\mathbb{N}$.
-There exists a constant $\delta>0$ depending only on $R$ and $Q$ such that the following holds at sufficiently large $n$.
-Fix $f,L,p_{\text{st}}$ and $\gamma,p_{\text{f}}$ satisfying the following inequalities:
+In this Appendix we prove that stable quantum algorithms fail to optimize \textsc{MAX-$k$-XOR-SAT} at any approximation ratio exhibiting an $R$-OGP.
+We also show that stable quantum algorithms with sufficiently good stability parameters are obstructed by the weaker chaos property; we will later see that the fixed-subset chaos property suffices for obstructing DQI.
+These results are presented as Theorem~\ref{thm:stab_algs_fail} of the main text, which we restate here for convenience. \stableqasfailgallager*